VigneshVSV/hololinked/doc/source/development_notes.rst

 * |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for each method, parameter and event
 * All HTTP requests will be queued and executed serially unless threaded or made async manually by the programmer
-* parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data, query said data, for example; basically all operations data and settings oriented.
+* parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data.
 * events can be used to push measured data, create alerts/alarms, inform availability of certain type of data etc.
 * methods can be used to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
 * Verb like URLs may be used for methods & noun-like URLs are suggested to be used for parameters and events.
-Using a state machine or similar, it may be possible to cast all resources to REST-like.
-* Modify web request handler to change headers, authentication etc. while leaving the remote object execution details to the package
+* Finally, freedom is given to modify web request handler to change headers, authentication etc. or add additional endpoints which may cast all resources to REST(-like) while leaving the remote object execution details to the package.

 HTTP request methods may be mapped as follows: